 - mystery DIY #2

-I really hope that these tips for an office reorganization gave you some ideas and practical ways to solve any office space and clutter dilemmas you may have.
+I really hope that these tips for office reorganization gave you some ideas and practical ways to solve any office space and clutter dilemmas you may have.

 I can’t tell you how much better my office feels ~ so much more spacious and clean.
 Just knowing that my files are organized is a great stress reliever.
 How do you keep your office nice and neat and functioning for you?
 I’d love to hear your methods.